 Problem: My site gets very healthy traffic, but I simply wasn’t doing anything with it.
 I wasn’t getting nearly enough consulting leads and newsletter subscriptions.

 Solution: This was entirely my fault.
 I assumed that once people read my content that they would then go contact me for help if they needed it.
-Instead, I needed to do a much better job of using a call to action within or at the bottom of every post.
+Instead, I needed to do a much better job of using a A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up." within or at the bottom of every post.

 With the help of Brian Massey, the Conversion Scientist, I have placed greater emphasis on driving actions with each piece of content.
 In addition to the clear purpose of my home page and frequent newsletter signup and contact forms, I am in the process of creating landing pages for specific services and topics to drive additional subscriptions, contacts and conversions.
 This is a big chunk of what will soon be coming.